This set of Manufacturing Processes Questions and Answers for Freshers focuses on “Roll Forming – 4”.

 4. The waviness can be seen in the formed product if unformed areas are less than _____ wide.

 a) 100 mm

 c) 125 mm

 Explanation: Wide parts show some kind of waviness unless unformed areas are less than 125 mm wide.
 Waviness or other type of irregularity in wide areas can be avoided with the help of longitudinal stiffening ribs.

 5. Waviness at the edges can be avoided by_____

 d) waviness can never be avoided

 Explanation: Waviness or unevenness at the edges can be avoided by incorporating a flange, hem, or rib near or at the edge.
-Longitudinal stiffening ribs are used to minimise irregularity in the areas of the product.
+Longitudinal stiffening ribs are used to minimize irregularity in the areas of the product.